 What is IORT?

-Typically, standard radiation therapy involves five days of treatment per week, for a total of five to six weeks for some patients.
-With IORT, our radiation oncologists can deliver a similar dose of radiation in a single treatment session, while also preserving more healthy tissue.
-This helps to reduce side effects and the time spent going back and forth to the hospital for radiation treatments.
+With IORT, a radiation oncologist delivers a large dose of radiation in a single treatment session, while also working to preserve more healthy tissue.
+This helps to reduce side effects and the need to return to the hospital for radiation treatments.

-- Maximum effect.
+- Efficient dosing.
 IORT delivers a concentrated dose of radiation to a tumor site immediately after a tumor is removed, helping to destroy the microscopic tumor cells that may be left behind.
-The tumor site is typically at high risk for recurrence and traditional radiation therapy requires a recovery period after surgery, which leaves microscopic disease in the body for longer.
+The tumor site is typically at high risk for recurrence, and traditional radiation therapy requires a recovery period after surgery, which leaves microscopic disease in the body longer.

-- Maximum effect.
-During IORT, a precise radiation dose is applied while shielding healthy tissues or structures, such as the skin, that could be damaged using other techniques.
-This allows a higher radiation dose to be delivered to the tumor bed, while sparing normal surrounding tissues.
-Critical organs within the radiation field, such as the lungs or heart, can also be protected.
+- Helps spare healthy tissues and organs.
+During IORT, a radiation oncologist applies a precise radiation dose while shielding healthy tissues or structures, such as the skin, that may be damaged using other techniques.
+This allows a higher radiation dose to be delivered to the tumor bed, while helping to spare normal surrounding tissues.
+The goal is to also protect critical organs within the radiation field, such as the lungs or heart.

-- Maximum effect.
-IORT may help some patients finish treatment and get back to their lives quicker by reducing the need for additional radiation therapy, which is typically given over five to six weeks.
+- Shortened treatment times.
+IORT may help reduce the need for additional radiation therapy, which is typically given over five to six weeks.
 The IORT treatment itself takes about four to five minutes.

-- Maximum effect.
-Patients who must receive additional radiation therapy following surgery can receive a boost of radiation during IORT.
-After they have recovered from the surgical procedure, they can continue with their radiation treatments, with typically fewer complications.
+- A "boost" for traditional radiation patients.
+Patients who must receive additional radiation therapy following surgery may receive a boost of radiation during IORT, giving them time to recover from surgery before continuing their radiation treatments.
+These patients may also experience fewer complications.

 A patient must be a surgical candidate in order to be eligible for IORT.
 This treatment is generally reserved for individuals with early-stage disease.